AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Possible Fixes

-• Replace the brake system control module only after you confirm proper power, ground, and network integrity and the module still will not communicate.
+• Replace and program the brake system control module: Do this only after you verify good power, ground, connector integrity, and CAN network operation at the module.

 Can I Still Drive With U0129?